jwin200/Python-Image-Generator/README.md

     - `requirements.txt`
     - `README.md`

-As well as a folder named `default_images`.
+As well as a folder named `default_images/`.
 From here, the user may run the program with the following:

 `python3 main.py -p adj1,noun1 adj2,noun2`